 What are some of the basic electrical components of my chiller?

-There are 4 different thermostats we’ve used over the years, either as a freeze stat, high temperature alarm, as well as the thermostat that controls your glycol temperature.
-There’s the Honeywell- 4stage, Dwyer thermostat, Ranco thermostat, and Johnson A419 has been used as a freeze stat in a number of our chillers as well as the Auto Reset Analog Controller with the tab on top for a reset.
+They’re just some of the thermostats we’ve used over the years, either as a freeze stat or a high temperature alarm, as well as the thermostat that controls your glycol temperature.
+We’ve got a Honeywell 4 Stage here with Dwyer thermostat, a Ranco thermostat.
+A Johnson A419 has been used as a freeze stat in a number of our chillers, as well as the auto reset analog controller here with the tab on top for a reset.

 Contact Us